-I’m a freelance archaeological illustrator, specialising in finds (artefact) and reconstruction illustrations for excavation projects, museums and for publication.
-I was illustrator for the Catalhoyuk Archaeological Research Project for almost ten years, and now work on Amerindian sites in the Caribbean (the islands of Carriacou, Grenada, Nevis and St. Kitts), prehistoric sites on the Pacific island of Palau, and Mesolithic sites along the Danube in Serbia, including revisiting the excavations at Lepenski Vir.
+I’m a freelance archaeological illustrator, specialising in finds and reconstruction illustrations for excavation projects, museums and for publication.
+I was site illustrator for the Çatalhöyük Research Project in Turkey for almost ten years, and now work on Amerindian sites in the Caribbean (the islands of Carriacou, Grenada, Mustique, Nevis and St. Kitts), prehistoric sites on the Pacific island of Palau, and Mesolithic sites along the Danube in Serbia, including revisiting the excavations at Lepenski Vir.

 more posts on comics & archaeology…